Waddan, Libya: History

 In the Seventh Century C.E., Waddan was the primary town among the oasis settlements in the al-Jufra area.
 It was captured for Islam during the southern excursion of Amr ibn al-As in 642 C.E. by commander Busr ibn Artat, although he only extracted tribute and didn't garrison the town.
 However, the nephew of Amr ibn al-As, Uqba ibn Nafi, reconquered Waddan in 666-667, and established a military post there.

+In the mid-13th century, Waddan was the northernmost point controlled by the Kanem Empire.

 During the Libyan Civil War, NATO forces bombed an ammunition store in the town.
 On 8 September 2011, the town was reported to be under the control of forces allied with the National Transitional Council.

 Although the Libyan government had declared in 2014 that it has destroyed all of its chemical weapons, after the fall of Gaddafi and the start of the Libyan civil wars additional chemical weapons were discovered.
 While the Libyan civil wars raged, some were destroyed at the GEKA facility in Germany, but the U.S. Defense Threat Reduction Agency established a chemical munitions elimination facility in Waddan, where they destroyed 570 chemical weapons over the course of its operation.